Competitive Intelligence in The Real World. What is it?

-This post asks what is Competitive Intelligence in the real world?
-It offers an eight step process to understand how to do Competitive Intelligence.
+This post asks what is Competitive Intelligence in The Real World.
+What is it?
+It offers an eight-step process to understand how to do Competitive Intelligence.

 Here at Octopus Intelligence, we have many philosophies.
 And one of the most important of these is our insistence on keeping it as simple as possible.